Hagia Sophia's History: Church Turned Mosque, A Reflection of the Intersection between East and West, & More

 Are there guided tours explaining the history of the Hagia Sophia?

 Yes, you can book Hagia Sophia guided tours, where an experienced tour guide will take you through the minarets, mosaics, and artifacts inside the Mosque.
-The tour guide will acquaint you with the history and cultural significance of the place.
+You can also skip ahead of long lines at the venue if you choose historian-guided tours with skip-the-line entry.

 Is it worth visiting the Hagia Sophia?